WyattBest/PowerCampus-AcademicKey/README.md

 Imagine a student applies and is accepted for An Associates of Arts in Program A via a third-party CRM.
 Your snazzy bi-directional integration pushes this into PowerCampus.
 The student then decides to register for a Bachelor of Arts in Program A, and the powers that be allow this.
 The registrar changes the `PROGRAM` column in PowerCampus.
 Now the primary key has changed and your integration is broken. :-(

 # What?
 Effectively, this method will give you a primary uniqueidentifier (GUID or UUID) on session rows in `ACADEMIC`.
-Rollup records are excluded because I can't think of why you'd want them.
+(Rollup records are excluded.)

 Using the included `custom.vwACADEMIC`, you can select, update, and delete against the ACADEMIC table using the unique key.